Published: July 2020 | Report Code: AT12050 | Available Format: PDF | Pages: 142

-The global forklift market size was $33,878.7 million in 2019, which is projected to reach $42,519.4 million by 2030, growing at a CAGR of 2.8% during the forecast period (2020–2030).
-The expanding e-commerce industry coupled with the introduction of new and improved electric and autonomous forklifts, are the key driving factors for the forklift industry.
+The forklift market size is expected to grow from $33,878.7 million in 2019 to $42,519.4 million by 2030, at a CAGR of 2.8% during 2020–2030.
+The flourishing e-commerce industry and introduction of new and improved autonomous and electric forklifts are the primary driving forces for their adoption.

-Due to COVID-19, the forklift demand is expected to witness negative growth in 2020.
-As for the first six months of 2020, major manufacturers are enduring partial or full factory closures, which is negatively impacting the world economy, with the potential for its ripple effects to be felt in the automotive industry and supply chain for at least the next year.
-Thus, it will be important for forklift and component manufacturers to reconsider the supply chain models, from raw material procurement to the finished product, and everything in between, in the coming years.
+COVID-19 led to a significant reduction in the demand for forklifts in 2020.
+During the first six months of 2020, the leading factories were fully or partially closed, thereby having a negative impact on world economy.
+The economic slowdown will have a ripple effect on the automotive sector and supply chain for at least the entire 2021.
+Hence, it will be imperative for forklift and component manufacturers to reconsider their supply chain models, ranging from raw material procurement to finished goods delivery, and everything in between, in the immediate future.

-The rise in the adoption of technologies such as industrial internet of things (IIoT) and robotics, which help warehouses increase their efficiency, are further expected to fuel the growth of the electric forklift share in the total number of such vehicles being used during the forecast period.
-With the advancing technologies, market players are heavily investing in automation technologies.
-For instance, in April 2019, Hyster-Yale Materials Handling Inc. launched a dual-mode pantograph robotic reach truck, which is capable of autonomously depositing and retrieving loads from locations as high as 30 feet and reaching double-deep storage.
+Advanced technologies, such as robotics and the industrial internet of things (IoT), are being increasingly adopted by the players operating in the market for forklifts.
+Such technologies are helping in enhancing the efficiency of warehouses, which is why their incorporation is expected to propel the demand for electric forklifts in the coming years.
+With the constant technological developments, market players are investing in automation technologies.
+For example, in April 2019, Hyster-Yale Materials Handling Inc. introduced a dual-mode pantograph robotic reach truck, which can drop and pick loads from locations as high as 30 feet and access double-deep storage autonomously.

 |Base Year (2019) Market Size||$33,878.7 million|